 - Preheat oven to 350 degrees.
 Line a baking sheet with foil.

-- Without separating rolls, cut entire “loaf” in half like giant sandwich and open-side up on baking sheet.
+- Without separating rolls, cut entire “loaf” in half like giant sandwich and place open-side up on baking sheet.

 - In a small bowl, combine mayo and ranch mix.
 Spread mixture on both sides of rolls.
 Sprinkle half the cheese on the bottom half of the rolls, top with chicken, and then bacon, and then remaining cheese.
 Place top half of rolls on, sandwiching them together.
 Cover rolls with foil and place in oven for 20-30 minutes, until cheese is melted throughout.